 Does the law need businesses to carry general liability insurance?

 Laws involving insurance must be reviewed at the state level, although most states do not require businesses to carry any type of insurance except workers’ compensation if they hire employees.
 It’s still a good idea to purchase general liability coverage because you never know when a visitor might slip and get hurt at your establishment.
-It’s better to pay affordable monthly payments to get access to enormous payout benefits than to have no insurance then potentially owe thousands or millions over lawsuits.
+It’s better to pay affordable monthly payments to get access to enormous payout benefits than to have no insurance and then potentially owe thousands or millions over lawsuits.
 Your clients or landlord might need your firm to carry general liability insurance coverage so as to ensure that your business can tackle personal injury or property damage lawsuits.

 How can commercial general liability insurance safeguard my business?